samanjate/heft/README.md

 ### Prerequisites

-Please make sure your system has `gcc` and `python` installed.
+Please make sure your system has `gcc` and `python` (preferably 2x) installed.
 You can verify by using the following commands.

 ```
 $ gcc --version